-Hudson Falls Intermediate School students have always displayed common sense and good taste in the matter of dress.
+Hudson Falls Kindergarten Center students have always displayed common sense and good taste in the matter of dress.
 Occasionally, however, the question arises as to what is and what is not appropriate to wear to school.
 The New York State Commissioner of Education has established the following guidelines:

-- Decency (no revealing attire clothing articles must be of appropriate length (no bare midriffs, no spaghetti straps, no halter tops, no tube tops, no exposed underclothing or plunging necklines) - Health (no soiled/dirty clothing) - Safety (footwear) - Clothing which is disruptive or interferes with the educational process will not be permitted to be worn by students in school or on school premises (profanity, offensive messages, promotion of drugs, alcohol, tobacco) - Certain insignias designated or inferred as inappropriate or obscene or in bad taste will not be permitted - Hats, hoods, or other headgear (visors, scarves, bandanas) will not be permitted during the school day - No sunglasses will be permitted unless prescribed by a physician - No jewelry with sharp edges, heavy ornamental chains or "dog collars" will be permitted in school.
+- Decency (no revealing attire) - Health (no soiled/dirty clothing) - Safety (footwear) - Clothing which is disruptive or interferes with the educational process will not be permitted to be worn by students in school or on school premises (profanity, offensive messages, promotion of drugs, alcohol, tobacco) - Certain insignias designated or inferred as inappropriate or obscene or in bad taste will not be permitted - Hats, hoods, or other headgear (visors, scarves, bandanas) will not be permitted during the school day